Blaiklock Island: Named features

 Scree Cove is a cove on the southwest side of the island.
 It was mapped by FIDS from surveys and air photos in 1948–59, and named for the very prominent scree or talus slopes along the southern shore of the cove.

 Mount Kershaw sits on the northeast end of the island, above Kosiba Wall and the former Jones Ice Shelf.

 Blaicklock Island Refuge

 Blaicklock Island Refuge (67.545189°S 67.193443°W) is a British Antarctic Survey refuge located on the island.
 The refuge was inaugurated on 6 March 1957 and remained active until 1958; it was utilized as refuge and advanced base for survey and geological research as well as satellite hut for personnel based at Station E, Station W and Station Y.

-The refuge, on 19 May 1995, was designated as Historic Site or Monument (HSM 63) under the Antarctic Treaty System as well as Station Y. The site was cleaned up in 1997 and it is managed by United Kingdom Antarctic Heritage Trust since 2014.
+The refuge, on 19 May 1995, it was collectively designated as Historic Site or Monument (HSM 63) under the Antarctic Treaty System along with the relatively nearby Base Y, Horseshoe Island.
+The site was cleaned up in 1997 and has been managed by United Kingdom Antarctic Heritage Trust since 2014.